 Currently, the terms of the settlement would allow for those who experienced harassment or abuse at the hands of Weinstein to submit confidential claims describing their encounters and the impact of the misconduct.
 Damages paid for by the fund might range from $7,500 (£6,000) to $750,000 (£600,000), reports NBC News.

 Weinstein’s courtroom days are far from over.
 While this settlement came only three months after Weinstein was sentenced to 23 years in prison for raping Jessica Mann and one count of engaging in a criminal sexual act against Mimi Haley, the ousted producer still faces sex crimes charges in connection with three separate incidents in Los Angeles.

-“With closure in sight on one front, Mr. Weinstein remains intently focused in defending himself on all remaining legal matters, including the appeal of his criminal conviction, civil lawsuits, and the charges filed against him in L.A.,” Imran Ansari, Weinstein’s lawyer, said in a statement on Tuesday night.
-“He continues to pursue all legal recourse available to him and remains steadfast in the defense of those matters.”
+“With closure in sight on one front, Mr Weinstein remains intently focused in defending himself on all remaining legal matters, including the appeal of his criminal conviction, civil lawsuits, and the charges filed against him in LA.,” Imran Ansari, Weinstein’s lawyer, said in a statement on Tuesday night.
+“He continues to pursue all legal recourse available to him and remains steadfast in the defence of those matters.”

 As this develops, Weinstein is serving his 23-year sentence in a maximum-security prison in upstate New York.
 While survivors are grappling with the lack of accountability provided by this settlement, the moment of solidarity showed how this movement to bring justice is ongoing and unwavering.

 “We fought a long and gruelling battle in the courtroom,” Caitlin Dulany, one of the nine plaintiffs, said in a statement to NBC News.
 “Harvey avoided accountability for decades, and it was a powerful moment for us to band together and demand justice.”